 The Cost of a Safari

 There are budget safari companies that can get your daily cost down to much less.
-Our per day price is a bit over $500, but I would caution against using deeply discounted tours.
+Our per day price is less than $600 a day, but I would caution against using deeply discounted tours.
 When you are taking a trip of a lifetime, the additional cost to ensure a good experience is worth it in my mind.

 Are the Vehicles Overcrowded?

-One example why you might not want to take a discounted safari.
+One example of why you might not want to take a discounted safari.
 I have counted as many as eight people crammed into a Landcruiser with these budget companies, and there is no room to move around.
 When everyone tries to move from one side of the vehicle to the other to view wildlife, it can make for an exhausting safari experience.
-Our requirement while on safari is no more than four guests per vehicle.
+Our requirement while on safari is no more than four guests per vehicle, to make sure everyone has a window seat.

 What About the Bugs While on Safari?